starship-tools/farana/examples/example2is/README.md

 Service of type farana.tutorial.example2is.interface.IDictionary registered.
 ```

+Keep that Gogo shell active and the bundle we just installed running.

-We're going to need one of the namespaces from this tutorial in order to compile
+We're going to need one of the namespaces from this tutorial in order to
-the next tutorial, so let's install this project's JAR file locally before we
+compile the next tutorial.
+So, in another terminal, let's install this
+project's JAR file locally before we finish up:
-finish:

 ```
 $ lein install